-Logging j In
+Logging sIn

-Distr ict UIP Users: Schoo ol UIP Users:
+Distri ct UIP Users: Schoo l UIP Users:

-Log in to UIP for Districts and CDE $\rightarrow$ Log in to UIP for Schools
+Log in to UIP for Districts and CDE \rightarrow Log in to UIP for Schools

 Othe r Login Resources

-• Accessing the UIP Online System and Common Login Issues UIP Online System page i Identity Management n Access Post Improveme SchoolView ent Plans on
+• Accessing the UIP Online System and Common Login Issues UIP Online System page in Identity Management n Access Posta Improvemen SchoolView

 You will be prompted to enter a username and password.
 If you do not have a username, please contact Jessica Welch (jessicawelch@csi.state.co.us).
-Only school leaders who will be completing the UIP will be given log-on credentials.